metosin/kekkonen/README.md

 A library for creating and consuming remote APIs for Clojure(Script). http://kekkonen.io/

-Status: Alpha. `0.1.0` will be released soon.
+Status: **Alpha**, `0.1.0` will be released soon.

 # Mission statement

-We are building complex UIs and need better tools to support that.
-Focus should on consuming the apis, not just producing those (like REST does).
-One should be able to enforce business rules both on the client-side & the server-side.
-State and dependencies should be managed too.
+We are building complex UIs and need api libraries to support that.
+Instead of focusing how to to provide the api, focus should be on how to easily consume them - context-aware validation business rules both on the server and in the client, transparent security and support for both pull & push.
+State and dependencies should be managed elegantly.

 # Idea

 - Simple **library** to create and consume apis
 - Expose simple Clojure **functions** as message handlers
 - Manage handlers in virtual **namespaces** to enable refactorings
-- **Schema** for describing all the things
+- **Schema** for data descriptions and coercion
 - Data-driven, no macros, **no magic**
 - Declarative dependencies and state management
 - Explicit **extensions** via protocols, options and **meta-data**